open-telemetry/opentelemetry-specification/specification/concurrency.md

 **Span** - All methods of Span are safe to be called concurrently.

-**Event** - Events are immutable and is safe to be used concurrently.
+**Event** - Events are immutable and safe to be used concurrently.
 Lazy initialized events must be implemented to be safe to be called concurrently.

 **Link** - Links are immutable and is safe to be used concurrently.
 Lazy